 10. Visit a Brewery

-Make sure you make time to stop by Boathouse Brothers Brewing Co. on Main Avenue.
+Make time to stop by Boathouse Brothers Brewing Co. on Main Avenue.
 You can’t miss them with their blue sign across the front of the building.
 Inside, the ambiance makes you want to come back!
-It’s a lot of fun, there’s frequently live music, and the staff is welcoming to visitors.
+It’s a lot of fun, there’s frequently live music, and the staff welcomes visitors.

 One of the most memorable decorations is the booths made from boat seats!
-If you look around, you’ll see more boat themes with nautical pictures, propellers, floats, rope, and boats hanging from the ceiling.
+Looking around, you’ll see more boat themes with nautical pictures, propellers, floats, rope, and boats hanging from the ceiling.

 The brewery is among the best in Minnesota and is always active, and the taproom is open seven days a week.
 A local favorite is their IPA on tap, paired with the delicious pizza.
 Even though their food menu is small, coming here is an experience you won’t soon forget!